Rdecoster/BearKitchen/README.md

 # BearKitchen

-BearKitchen is an webaplication for finding recipes based on what you have in your kitchen.
+BearKitchen is an web aplication for finding recipes based on what you have in your kitchen.
 Build With React, Node, express, MongoDB using the spoonacular api.
-Please check out spoonacular.com on API documentation.
+Please check out spoonacular.com on API documentation and to get an API key.

 ## Installation